 How to Change the ID of the WordPress Administrator

 To change the default WordPress administrator account ID you need to make changes to the WordPress database, therefore before proceeding with any changes backup your WordPress.
-If you are new to WordPress backups refer to one of the following articles; How to make a manual WordPress backup or How to automate WordPress backup with a plugin.
+If you are new to WordPress backups refer to one of the following articles; How to make a manual WordPress backup or the reliable and secure online WordPress backups WP White Security uses.

 Before you change the WordPress administrator account ID also ensure that the administrator account does not have any posts or pages assigned to it.
 If it does, change the author of such posts or pages to a user with Author role manually or write an SQL query to change the author ID of such posts automatically.